bbc/tams/docs/adr/0027-add-objects-api-endpoint.md

 ### Option 3b: Restrict 3a to require signalling which Flow referenced the media object first

-This option restricts 3a to require the `first_referenced_by` to be always be set and retain its value.
+This option restricts 3a to require the `first_referenced_by_flow` to be always be set and retain its value.

 * Good, because users can rely on the property being set and the value not changing
 * Neutral, because it could reference a Flow that no longer exists
 * Neutral, because it requires a TAMS to record which Flow first referenced a media object

-### Option 3c: Allow a user to set `first_referenced_by`
+### Option 3c: Allow a user to set `first_referenced_by_flow`

-This options allows a user to set `first_referenced_by` to provide potentially different information about the origins of the media object.
+This options allows a user to set `first_referenced_by_flow` to provide potentially different information about the origins of the media object.
 The Flow ID could be external to the TAMS instance and therefore signal the origin being elsewhere.

 * Good, because it could provide information that better informs about the origins of the media object